inBeat/inbeat-website/content/top-influencers/tiktok/beauty/australia/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Australia In 2023
+title: Top 10 Beauty TikTok Influencers In Australia In 2024
 description: >-
-  Find top beauty TikTok influencers in Australia in 2023.
+  Find top beauty TikTok influencers in Australia in 2024.
 Most popular hashtags: #fyp #foryou #foryoupage #beauty.
 platform: TikTok
-hits: 311
+hits: 314
 text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform has 311 TikTok influencers like this in Australia for you to contact.
+text_bottom: Our search engine aggregates 314 TikTok influencers like this in Australia for you to contact.
 profiles:
   - username: "dark_khaos0"
     fullname: >-